-Some of these ironies only exist in the mind of the audience.
-Others occur in the mind of the character.
-Irony can happen on many different levels.
+Some ironies only exist in the mind of the audience.
+Others occur in the mind of the fictional character.
+Irony can occur on many different levels.

 Ideally, irony creates meaning.
 For example, a story in which the best minds are bringing America down is ironic because the audience would hope and expect that the best minds are helping America to succeed.

 Presentation irony = the gap between the audience’s expectations and the outcome in the story.

 Narrative Convention Subversion — Seinfeld characters never grow or change.
 There is no moral lesson.
 This played with the conventions of narrative which preceded that show — until Seinfeld, even sit-coms delivered a conservative family message.
-Diary of a Wimpy Kid is an example of a character who never grows or changes, and young audiences love him for it.
+Diary of a Wimpy Kid is a children’s literature example of a character who never grows or changes, and young audiences love him for it.